uswitch/adworj/README.md

 Once you've generated all the tokens and keys you can use `adworj.credentials` namespace to help generate the necessary credentials.

+Ultimately you need to retrieve the **refresh token** that is provided by the OAuth Credentials.
+Having retrieved this during the OAuth flow you can either create `offline-credentials` using the refresh token directly, or, store the refresh token in your `ads.properties`.

 ## ads.properties

 The easiest way to configure Google's client library is via a properties file.
 This should look something like: